 A detection monitoring program will be initiated at the newly installed monitoring wells in accordance with 40 CFR § 257.90(b)(1)(iii) within 30 days of monitoring well development.
-The program will include a minimum of eight independent baseline groundwater samples collected from each new monitoring well and analyzed for the constituents listed in Appendices III and IV.
-Based on historical groundwater elevation data and the calculated groundwater flow velocity at the BASA, independent samples will be collected bi-monthly from the newly installed monitoring wells to obtain the initial eight baseline samples over 16 months, which will provide analytical data presentative of seasonal variability.
+The program will include a minimum of eight independent baseline groundwater samples collected from each new monitoring well and analyzed for the constituents listed in Appendix III and Appendix IV.
+The samples will be collected bi-monthly from the newly installed monitoring wells over a period of 16 months to ensure collection of data describing seasonal variability.
+Groundwater samples will be collected in accordance with the site-specific Sampling and Analysis Plan.2

 All samples will be analyzed by a laboratory certified by the State of Kansas.
-Data validation and usability assessment will be performed in accordance with guidance and requirements established in the documents titled USEPA National Functional Guidelines for Inorganic Data Review (USEPA, 2020)2 and the Evaluation of Radiochemical Data Usability (Paar, 1997).3
+Data validation and usability assessment will be performed in accordance with guidance and requirements established in the documents titled USEPA National Functional Guidelines for Inorganic Data Review (USEPA, 2020)3 and the Evaluation of Radiochemical Data Usability (Paar, 1997).4

-The baseline sampling schedule for the new BASA monitoring wells is provided in Table 2.
+The baseline sampling schedule for the new 322 Landfill monitoring wells is provided in Table 2.